 The recently introduced Ebel 1911 Tekton Real Madrid (ref.
 1215947) automatic chronograph is Ebel’s first watch that features a not so common bezel-less design.
-Unlike the vast majority of mechanical timepieces, the Real Madrid special edition model has no bezel at all, sporting in its stead a flat sapphire crystal, which is anchored to the case with six polished screws over an aluminum ring and gasket.
+Unlike the vast majority of mechanical timepieces in this price range, the special edition model that is designed to honor the Spanish football club Real Madrid has no bezel at all, sporting in its stead a flat sapphire crystal, which is anchored to the case with six polished screws over an aluminum ring and gasket.

 What a sad story.

 Ebel, however, was so impressed with the design idea that now the company plans to use similar construct in a number of other upcoming models.